mitre-atlas/almanac/README.md

 # Almanac

-ATLAS version of the ATT&CK plugin supplying CALDERA with visualizations
+ATLAS version of the ATT&CK plugin supplying CALDERA with visualizations.

+## Setup

+Tested with CALDERA 4.0.0-alpha2.

+1. In your CALDERA repository, navigate to the `plugins` directory and clone this repository into it, creating `plugins/almanac`
+2. Add `- alamanc` into your CALDERA repository's `conf/<default|local>.yml`.
+3. Restart the CALDERA server.